BlaiseDurkin/Fractal-Tree/README.md

-# Fractal-Tree
+# Fractal-Tree in Python
-3 conjoined fractal trees using the golden ratio
+Draws 3 conjoined fractal trees using Python graphics library.

+Make sure you have installed the graphics library and math library installed.